Knowing Theory Helps Good Emergency Managers Become Great

 Is the Disaster Science Fellowship For Me?

 The Fellowship is designed as an alternate program for emergency managers who learn best by reading-and-discussing, who are interested in really mastering the theory of emergency management, and for mid- to senior-level emergency managers who do not have a degree but do want to learn and discuss how theory applies to their practice.
-Current participants include:
+Recent participants include:

 - The Business Continuity Director from one of the largest investment banks in the world;